arsenetar/dupeguru/README.rst

 Contents
 ========

 This package contains the source for dupeGuru.
 To learn how to build it, refer to the "Build dupeGuru" section.
 Below is the description of the various subfolders:

 - core: Contains the core logic code for dupeGuru.
-It's Python code written in TDD style.
+It's Python code.
 - core_*: Edition-specific-cross-toolkit code written in Python.
 - cocoa: UI code for the Cocoa toolkit.
 It's Objective-C code.
 - qt: UI code for the Qt toolkit.
 It's written in Python and uses PyQt.
 - images: Images used by the different UI codebases.
-- debian_*: Skeleton files required to create a .deb package
+- debian: Skeleton files required to create a .deb package
 - help: Help document, written for Sphinx.

-There are also other sub-folder that comes from external repositories (automatically checked out with as mercurial subrepos):
+There are also other sub-folder that comes from external repositories (automatically checked out as mercurial subrepos):

 - hscommon: A collection of helpers used across HS applications.
 - cocoalib: A collection of helpers used across Cocoa UI codebases of HS applications.